christytan/OCI-GoldenGate/ConfigureVPN.md

 ![](./images/1200/openvpn_network.png)

--   Click **VPN settings** and add the private subnet address range in the routing section
+**Save your setting before advancing to the VPN settings page**

+-   Click **VPN settings** and add CIDR ranges for both the app Subnet and the exadata Subnet.
+The exadata subnet CIDR can be avoided if you DO NOT plan to connect directly to your databases using a desktop SQL Client like SQL Developer.
 Note that in the **Routing** section, ensure that the option **Should client Internet traffic be routed through the VPN?** is set to **YES**

 ![](./images/1200/openvpn_vpnsetting.png)

--   Under **Have Clients user these DNS servers**, manually sest the DNS resolvers that will be used by your VPN client machiens
+-   Under **Have Clients user these DNS servers**, pick a pair of public DNS resolvers.
+Here we choose Google's DNS resolvers 8.8.8.8 and 8.8.8.4

 ![](./images/1200/openvpn_DNS.png)

+**Save your setting before advancing to the Advanced VPN settings page**

 -   In the **Advanced VPN** section, ensure that the option **Should clients be able to communicate with each other on the VPN IP Network?** is set to **Yes**

 ![](./images/1200/openvpn_advancedVPN.png)

-Note: Once you have applied your changes, click **Save Settings**.
-You are prompted to **Update Running Server** to push your new configuration to the OpenVPN server.
+Note: Once you have applied your changes, click **Save Settings** once again.
+Then, **Update Running Server** to push your new configuration to the OpenVPN server.

 ### **STEP 3: Install OpenVPN Client**

--   Connect to the OpenVPN Access Server Client UI **https://compute instance public IP:943**, Download the OpenVPN client for your platforms.
+-   Launch your OpenVPN Access Server Client UI at **https://Your_VPN_Server_Public_IP:943** and download the OpenVPN client for your platforms.

     ![](./images/1200/openvpn_client.png)